War with the Newts: As satire and social commentary

 The book is a dark satire, poking fun extensively at the contemporary European politics, including colonialism, fascism and Nazism, segregation in America, and the arms race.
 A notable satirical point is the mentioned research of a German scientist who has determined that the German Newts are actually a superior Nordic race, and that as such they have a right to expand their living space at the expense of the inferior breeds of Newts.

 The author's opinion of the United States' social problems also appears very pessimistic, as whenever that country is mentioned as dealing with a crisis, American mobs "lynch negroes" as scapegoats.
 Sometimes the Newts are shown in the same manner as the blacks, as when a white woman claims to have been raped by one of them.
 Despite the physical impossibility of the act, people believe her and carry out Newt lynchings.

 One passage, depicting the European nations willing to hand over China to the Newts as long as they are themselves spared and overriding the Chinese's desperate protests, seems a premonition of the Munich Agreement, three years after the book was written – in which the writer's own country suffered a similar fate in a futile effort to appease the Nazis.
+It is also likely referencing the muted international response to Japan's invasion of the Chinese region of Manchuria in 1931 before a full invasion of China in 1937.

 Another passage seems to mock parochialism and isolationism.
 Czechs are following news of the Newts' advances and conquests with a distant interest, feeling that as a landlocked country far from any sea they themselves have nothing to worry – until the day that a Newt is seen swimming in Prague's own Vltava River, and the Czechs suddenly realize that they are the next target.

 Darko Suvin has described War with the Newts as "the pioneer of all anti-fascist and anti-militarist SF".